← Back to Blog

 • Your income: money from your job, allowance, or side hustles.

-• **Your expenses**: everything you spend money on — food, gas, clothes, subscriptions, etc.
+• Your expenses: everything you spend money on, like food, gas, clothes, subscriptions, and so on.

 Step 2: Use the 50/30/20 Rule